cs4218/cs4218-2510-ecom-project-team015/Readme.md

 ### Miscellaneous
 1. Fixed a typo bug and make payment bug
+2. Created mock API utilities and context provider setups for tests

 Note: I used ChatGPT to create some visual reports and tests

 ## 1. Project Introduction